Are you looking for the best rod and reel combo?

-There is a big learning curve to learn about fly fishing.
-Everything from dry flies to wet flies and what lines do what needs to be decided before you head out.
+There is a big learning curve to learning about fly-fishing.
+Everything from dry flies to wet flies and what lines do needs to be decided before you head out.
 For instance, a small mountain stream isn’t the best place to take a 9’ 8wt rod with a sinking line.
 That’s a big game setup.

 Overall, the best rod and reel combo is the one that is going to work best for you.
 You will be OK with a spinning rod and reel combo if you target crappie with a jig.
 Baitcasters are perfect for those that are experienced anglers looking to up their game.

 The beginner angler might think that affordability is the most critical factor.
-The best rod and reel combo for beginners isn’t based on what’s cheap or most expensive.
+The best fishing rod and reel combo for beginners aren’t based on what’s cheap or most expensive.
 Durability and versatility are equally important, as the beginning angler doesn’t have multiple rods for different situations.